kristi11/ww-filament/README.md

 * **2-Factor authentication:** To enhance security of your accounts

-* **Theme customization** to give every user the ability to customize the look and feel of the app to their liking
+* **Theme customization:** to give every user the ability to customize the look and feel of the app to their liking

 <p align="right">(<a href="#readme-top">back to top</a>)</p>